-This type of pain, as occurs with many kinds of dyspepsia, is not classified as a disease in medical manuals, but is usually a symptom or a consequence, in some circumstances, of a more serious and complex underlying pathology, and may manifest itself, depending on each patient, with a different level of pain.
+This type of pain, as occurs with many kinds of dyspepsia, is not classified as a disease in medical manuals but is usually a symptom or a consequence, in some circumstances, of a more severe and complex underlying pathology and may manifest itself, depending on each patient, with a different level of pain.

 What are the specific symptoms?

-Pain in the pit of the stomach or epigastric is commonly located in the center, below the ribs or abdominal area.
-Abdominal pain can be cramp-like, dull, or sharp pain.
+Pain in the pit of the stomach or epigastric is commonly located in the center, below the ribs, or abdominal area.
+Abdominal pain can be a cramp-like, dull, or sharp pain.

 What causes pain in the pit of the stomach and belching?